 Baking and decorating a cake takes skill, dedication, and a great recipe.
 There’s so much knowledge available on how to perfectly make a cake and the best ways to effectively decorate it.
 But along with that wealth of information, there are a few misconceptions regarding the best ways to produce a cake.
 Today, we’re here to debunk some popular myths you may believe about cakes.

 While margarine might be slightly better for your body than butter, there is very little difference between their calorie count.
 There’s no harm in using butter, especially when it comes to the taste and texture of the cake itself.

-You need red food colouring for red velvet cakes
+You need red food coloring for red velvet cakes

 That’s simply not true.
-While it’s been thought that the red colouring of red velvet cakes has always come from edible food dye, the truth lies in the cake ingredients itself.
-The original reddish hue of the iconic cake comes from the reaction that occurs between the vinegar, buttermilk and cocoa.
-You don’t need to add red food colouring to make your red velvet cake, just use an authentic recipe that contains those three key ingredients.
+While it’s been thought that the red coloring of red velvet cakes has always come from edible food dye, the truth lies in the cake ingredients themselves.
+The original reddish hue of the iconic cake comes from the reaction that occurs between the vinegar, buttermilk, and cocoa.
+You don’t need to add red food coloring to make your red velvet cake, just use an authentic recipe that contains those three key ingredients.

 The cake is ruined once the oven door opens

 It’s always been said that opening the oven door while a cake is in the process of baking would cause it to sink.
 However, once the cake has set in the oven for the first ten minutes it’s been baking away, you won’t have to worry about it falling.
 As long as your oven is hot enough, the slight change in temperature from opening the door won’t do any damage.